 Sportsmanship is a very important aspect for everyone involved at an event, including athletes, coaches, parents, and supporters.
 It has a direct impact on the overall competition experience of everyone in attendance as well as the overall public impression of our industry.
 Therefore, Incredibly Cool Events adheres to Sportsmanship Guidelines that all athletes, coaches, parents, and supporters must comply with.

-- In accepting these terms and conditions, you are confirming that you have read and agreed to adhere to the ICE Code of Conduct for Events.
+In accepting these terms and conditions, you are confirming that you have read and agreed to adhere to them.

 The Company has a legal duty to protect the health and safety of its employees, competitors and the public during events.

 We take this responsibility seriously and have made health and safety at events a management priority.
 We expect our employees, contractors, teams, clubs, coaches and all users to take care to avoid injury to themselves sand others and to co-operate with the implementation of the Company’s health and safety arrangements.